openradar/oss_weather_radar_vm/doc/source/build.rst

 Build the VM from source
 ========================

-The creation of this VM has been tested on Ubuntu 12.04, Mac OS X 10.9 and Windows 7 hosts running vagrant 1.5.4.
-Other host should be supported if a recent version of vagrant (1.3+) and VirtualBox can be installed.
+Building VM has been tested on Ubuntu, Mac OS X, and Windows 7 hosts, running various vagrant and VirtualBox versions.
+Other host should be supported as well.
+The most recent setup was using vagrant 1.9.6 and VirtualBox 5.1.

+Recently, the guest OS (i.e. the OS on the VM) was changed from Ubuntu 12.04 (trusty) to Debian 9 (Stretch).

 Requirements
 ------------

-To create and run this VM you need to install `VirtualBox <https://www.virtualbox.org/>`_ and `vagrant <http://www.vagrantup.com/>`_.
+To build and run this VM you need to install `VirtualBox <https://www.virtualbox.org/>`_ and `vagrant <http://www.vagrantup.com/>`_.

 Download the source `here <https://github.com/openradar/oss_weather_radar_vm/archive/master.zip>`_.